-You will need to understand what factors might indicate that the offending parent poses an increased risk of sexually abusing a child offline and/or reoffending online.
-Research has found that the risk of 'cross-over' is more likely to be from offline offending to viewing child sexual abuse material than the other way around.
-It is therefore important to look for signs that the children in the family home, or other children to whom the offending parent has access (e.g. the children's friends, or children in the wider family), may already have been sexually abused.
+It is therefore vital to look for signs and indicators that any children in the family home, or other children to whom the offending parent has access (e.g. the children's friends, or children in the wider family), may have been or are being sexually abused.
 For example, ask yourself:

-- Are the children thriving? - What is their relationship like with the offending parent? - · What is their relationship like with other adults in the family home? - To what degree can they voice their concerns?
+- · Are the children thriving? - · What is their relationship like with the offending parent? - · What is their relationship like with other adults in the family home? - To what degree can they voice their concerns?
 (Their age and any vulnerabilities, disabilities, etc may reduce their ability to do so.)

 The following questions will also help you understand whether the offending parent poses a risk of sexually abusing a child offline.
-Answering 'yes' to any of these questions might indicate an increased risk of cross-over to offline sexual offending:
+Answering 'yes' to any of these questions might indicate an increased risk of offline sexual offending:

-- Does the parent have previous convictions, or allegations made against them, for 'contact' sexual offences? - · Do they have previous convictions for other sexual offences? - · Do they have other (non-sexual) previous convictions? - Have they chatted to children online, or chatted to adults about child sexual abuse material or sexual offending? - Do they have contact with children through their employment or voluntary activities? - · Do they have a history of excessive drug or alcohol use? - Has their lifestyle in recent years lacked structure (i.e. employment and purposeful activities)? - Are there concerns about abusive dynamics and/or instability within their current or recent relationships prior to the onset of the police investigation? - · Do they have a recent history of multiple sexual partners? - Is there anything from the initial searches of their devices that indicates a risk of reoffending?
+- Has the parent previously been reported to the police, or had allegations made against them to any agency, for 'contact' sexual offences?
+Or for other sexual offences (e.g. indecent exposure)? - · Do they have other (non-sexual) previous convictions? - Have they chatted to children online, or chatted to adults about child sexual abuse material or sexual offending? - Do they have contact with children through their employment or voluntary activities? - Do they have a history of excessive drug or alcohol use, or are they currently misusing drugs/alcohol? - Has their lifestyle in recent years lacked structure (i.e. employment and purposeful activities)? - Are there concerns about abusive dynamics and/or instability within their current or past relationships (e.g. police callouts for domestic abuse) prior to the onset of the police investigation? - Do they have a recent history of multiple sexual partners? - Is there anything from the initial searches of their devices that indicates a risk of reoffending?
 (See Chapter 7 for details of what you might need to think about here.)

-You can use the CSA Centre's Signs and Indicators Template 1 to help you think about:
+You can use the CSA Centre's Signs and Indicators Template to help you think about: